 Let’s say that you already own a domain name.
 Which is quite normal given that these days finding a domain name that matches your business is quite difficult.
 In the old days, you would have to search for a WordPress hosting solution.
 Then link your domain name address to the hosting server and finally complete the website offline and upload it to the server.

 Cut to 2017 and with SmugMug, you can handle everything from one point.
 All you have to do is use a feature known as the Custom Domain option.
-Using this option you can add your domain name to your website on SmugMug.
-This feature, however, requires you to purchase a domain from godaddy.com
+Using this option, you can add your domain name to your website on SmugMug.
+This feature, however, requires you to purchase a domain from GoDaddy.

 This, however, is not required if you accept the custom (read: co-branded) domain – anyname.smugmug.com

-A big advantage of SmugMug is their superior customer service.
+A big advantage of SmugMug is its superior customer service.
 This is something that most users have reported.
 Evidently, SmugMug employees take only one day as a holiday in a year.

 SmugMug does not have a free option.
 There is, however, a free 14-day free trial.

 - The cheapest option (Basic) costs $3.99 /mo billed annually.
 If you go for a monthly billing option, then it is going to cost you $5.99 /mo.

 - The option for customized CSS and HTML comes with the next higher plan level.
-This “Power” option ($5.00/mo) also brings in 21+ ready-made site designs that allow you to get something up and ready very easy.
+This “Power” option ($5.00/mo) also brings in 21+ ready-made site designs that allow you to get something up and ready effortlessly.